Correspondents

 - Aka: Mr Dickenson; Mr Dickenson Snr; Ampa; Granpa of Taxal; Grand (by Dorothy Blosset); the Guardian; Lord of the Manor of Taxal

-- Biography: John Dickenson was born in 1725 to John Dickenson Senior and his wife Mary.
-In 1752 he married Sarah Chetham and they had three children, John, Sarah and Elizabeth.
+- Biography: John Dickenson Snr was born in 1725 to another John Dickenson and his wife Mary.
+In 1752 he married Sarah Chetham and they had three children who survived to adulthood, John, Sarah and Elizabeth.
 Dickenson's estates were Birch Hall, Manchester and Taxal in Derbyshire.
 Following the marriage of his son to Mary Hamilton, he handed over the Taxal estate to them.
 Dickenson was a highly regarded and well-liked man.
+He was Boroughreeve of Manchester in 1749, and Bonnie Prince Charlie slept in his house in Manchester (then 'the best in town').
+Some of his later business correspondence is available in A Corpus of late 18c Prose.
 He died in 1810.

 - Project ID: JDS